Complaint and Grievance Procedures

 The University recognizes and endorses the importance of academic fair process and of internal resolution of disputes without fear of prejudice or reprisal.
 Accordingly, the University will use its best efforts to encourage the informal and prompt settlement of disputes, and the orderly processes hereinafter set forth are designed to protect academic due process, academic freedom, and tenure.
 The University’s intent is that these processes be the only method for resolving all grievances as defined herein.

 A complaint is an allegation by a faculty member that he or she has received unfair or improper treatment regarding an aspect of employment not covered by provisions under other sections of this handbook and not explicitly defined as a grievable issue.
 Complaints may include, but are not limited to, actions regarding workload, teaching assignments, annual evaluation, or other disputes among faculty members.
-All complaints pertaining to harassment will follow the procedures contained in Section Two.III.B. of this handbook.
+All complaints pertaining to harassment will follow the procedures contained in Professional Ethics and Relations section under the "Faculty Responsiblities" section of this handbook.
 All issues that are explicitly covered by the Grievance Procedure shall be addressed through that procedure.

 A grievance is defined as an allegation by a faculty member (or a group of faculty members) that there has been a breach, misinterpretation, or misapplication of University policy or procedure as set forth in the faculty handbook or a claimed infringement by a department, school, or through administrative actions, of the rights of a faculty member as set forth in the faculty handbook, which include claims pertaining to compensation, appointment or reappointment, sabbatical, promotion, tenure, dismissal, suspension, reassignment, termination, academic freedom, or discrimination.
 All other issues shall be addressed by the Complaint Procedure.